Con-scripter/How-does-this-work-/README.md

-# How-does-this-work-
-What am i doing
+# What do i do?
+# How do i make better repositorys?
+# I want someone to guide me through the basics of github